 Who is a slow learner?

-A slow learner is a child who is able to learn educational skills but at a rate and depth below average as compared to the child’s peers - average learners - in the class.
+A slow learner is a child who is able to learn educational skills but at a rate and depth below average as compared to the child’s peers - average learners.

 SPELD SA defines a slow learner as “a child of below average intelligence, whose thinking skills have developed significantly more slowly, than the norm for his/her age."
 It is observed that a slow learner, "will go through the same basic developmental stages as other children, but will do so at a significantly slower rate."